wendyverdonk93/docs/content/tools/credit-card-component/_index.md

 ## Implementation

-### 1. Initialize credit card component library
+### 1. Initialize Credit Card Component library

-You must initialize the credit card component library and link it to the container element (selector).
+You must initialize the Credit Card Component library and link it to the container element (selector).

 The constructor takes three values: